SQL Server Stored Procedure vs Function

 Function in SQL Server

 • A function is also a database object in SQL Server.
-It’s essentially a sequence of SQL statements that take only input parameters, execute tasks, and return the output.
+It is a sequence of SQL statements that take only input parameters, execute tasks, and return the output.

 • A function in SQL Server is compiled and executed whenever it is called.
 Additionally, a function can only return a single value or table.